 While we operate our business through our Affiliates in our three principal distribution channels, we strive to maintain each Affiliate's distinct entrepreneurial culture and independence through our investment structure.
-Our principal investment structure involves the ownership of a majority interest in our Affiliates, with each Affiliate organized as a separate firm.
-Each Affiliate operating agreement is tailored to meet that Affiliate's particular characteristics and to enable us to cause or prevent certain actions to protect our interests.
+In each case, our Affiliates are organized as separate firms, and their operating or shareholder agreements are tailored to provide appropriate incentives for our Affiliate management owners and to address the particular characteristics of that Affiliate while enabling us to protect our interests.

 We have revenue sharing arrangements with most of our Affiliates.
-Under these arrangements, a percentage of revenue (or in certain cases different percentages relating to the various sources or amounts of revenue of a particular Affiliate) is allocated for use by management of that Affiliate in paying operating expenses of the Affiliate, including salaries and bonuses.
+Under these arrangements, a percentage of revenue is generally allocated for use by management of that Affiliate in paying operating expenses of the Affiliate, including salaries and bonuses.
 We call this the "Operating Allocation."
 The portion of the Affiliate's revenue that is allocated to the owners of that Affiliate (including us) is called the "Owners' Allocation."
 Each Affiliate allocates its Owners' Allocation to its managers and to us generally in proportion to their and our respective ownership interests in that Affiliate.
-Where we hold a minority equity interest, our revenue sharing arrangement does not include an Operating Allocation or Owners' Allocation.
-In these cases, we are generally allocated a percentage of the Affiliate's revenue with the balance to be used to pay operating expenses and profit distributions to the other owners.
+Where we hold a minority equity interest, our revenue sharing arrangement generally allocates a percentage of the revenue to us, with the balance to be used to pay operating expenses and profit distributions to the Affiliate management owners.

-One of the purposes of our revenue sharing arrangements is to provide ongoing incentives for Affiliate managers by allowing them:
+One of the purposes of our revenue sharing arrangements is to provide ongoing incentives for Affiliate managers by allowing them to:

-- to participate in the growth of their firm's revenue, which may increase their compensation from the Operating Allocation and their distributions from the Owners' Allocation; and - to control operating expenses, thereby increasing the portion of the Operating Allocation that is available for growth initiatives and compensation.
+- participate in the growth of their firm's revenue, which may increase their compensation from the Operating Allocation and their distributions from the Owners' Allocation; and - control operating expenses, thereby increasing the portion of the Operating Allocation that is available for growth initiatives and compensation.